-With just over 120 cadets and 70 junior cadets, Ark Alexandra’s Combined Cadet Force (CCF) is one of the newest contingents in the South East.
-8 members of staff provide a varied and exciting training programme every Tuesday afternoon, as well as one Field Day per year and a four-day camp.
-The contingent is commanded by Captain Burchell who has a number of years military experience with the commando forces.
+With just over 100 cadets, Ark Alexandra’s Combined Cadet Force (CCF) is one of the newest contingents in the South East.
+9 members of staff provide a varied and exciting training programme every Tuesday afternoon, as well as one Field Day per year and a four-day camp.
+The contingent is commanded by LT Burchell who has a number of years of military experience with the commando forces.
 He is assisted by section commanders Lt.
-Ms Clark and acting under officers Ms Brasier, Mr Maclean, Mr Gutsell, Mr Morley, Ms Springett and Mr Redman.
+Ms Clark and 2nd Lt Brasier.
 There are also voluntary overnight tactics exercises and range days, and the opportunity to participate in MoD-sponsored adventure training and military-based courses around the country.

-Students from years 8 to 11 can join the CCF.
+Students from years 8 to 13 can join the CCF, With Junior Cadets for year 7 so that they can gain a feel for what the cadet experience can offer.
 Adventurous activities dominate the programme but this is balanced alongside the delivery of a core cadet syllabus.
 Pupils take pride in performing impeccably on formal occasions, such as on Remembrance Sunday when the whole contingent parades.
-Field Day offers an important chance to put into practice all the skills learned though the year.
+Field Day offers an important chance to put into practice all the skills learned throughout the year.

-The Army section enjoys its overnight field exercises in nearby Ashdown Forest.
+The Army cadets sections enjoys overnight exercises in nearby Tangier wood and other military areas.
 All cadets have the opportunity to participate in a residential camp experience in the final weeks of the summer term, the culminating point for their first year of training.

-The Army Section provides cadets with a challenging range of activities including infantry work, first aid, map reading, orienteering, weapon training, camp craft, battle craft and self reliance.
+The Army Section provides cadets with a challenging range of activities including infantry work, first aid, map reading, orienteering, weapon training, camp craft, battle craft, and self-reliance.
 Skills as instructors and leaders are also developed.
 Infantry exercise weekends and a week at Summer Camp provide many activities for both military and adventurous training.
-Army scholarships at Sixth Form and University level may be awarded to suitable applicants
+Army scholarships at Sixth Form and University levels may be awarded to suitable applicants